Fact checkedFact Checked

 The many benefits of an active lifestyle have been explored intimately by the scientific community at large.
 The famous runner’s high is not just an optimistic opinion – it’s been proven as a scientific fact[1].

-How To Lose Weight By Running On a Treadmill
+How To Burn Belly Fat By Running On A Treadmill?

 1. Taking a Walk